 My precious orange cat, number three of Lotto’s babies had a bowel obstruction.
-He underwent a surgery around two weeks ago.
+He underwent surgery around two weeks ago.
 It went well and now he is recovering.
 He started eating wet food and overall, his health is good.

 On May 31, 2015, I gave him to a family.
 Two weeks ago, his new owner called me.
 He was out of the city.
-He said that his wife had called him and said Yumak (the cat’s name, means skein) was very sick.
+He said that his wife had called him and said Yumak (the cat’s name, which means skein) was very sick.
 He wasn’t eating and drinking, he wasn’t going to the toilet and he was vomiting continuously.

 I rushed there and took Yumak to the vet.
 From the vet, we called her and asked if any particular thing had happened.
 She said that Yumak had swallowed a piece of rope.
 The vet has said that probably he had a bowel obstruction.
-He then conducted x-ray to reveal the obstruction and the next day, my precious boy underwent a successful surgery.
+He then conducted an x-ray to reveal the obstruction and the next day, my precious boy underwent a successful surgery.

 How to identify a cat bowel obstruction

 - The cat usually completely stops eating and drinking.

 - Vomiting.
 The cat vomits intermittently if the blockage is partial, but more frequently and without relief if the blockage is complete.
 In Yumak’s case, the blockage was complete.

 - If the blockage is partial, diarrhea.
 The cat cannot defecate if the blockage is complete.